damar-wicaksono/uqtestfuns/docs/development/overview.md

 - {ref}`adding a new test function implementation <development:adding-test-function-implementation>`
 - {ref}`adding a new test function documentation <development:adding-test-function-docs>`
 - {ref}`making a pull request <development:making-a-pull-request>`
-- In case the univariate distribution types are not yet available: {ref}`adding a new univariate distribution <development:adding-univ-dist>`
+- In case the univariate distribution types are not yet available:
+  {ref}`adding a new univariate distribution <development:adding-marginal-distribution>`

 ## Updating the documentation